JackMentch/cy_young_regression/README.md

 <h3 align="left">Tasks to accomplish goals:</h3>

 * Generate a dataset
-* Generate a subset of the dataset
+* Generate subsets of the dataset
 * Fit each subset to a linear regression model
 * Calculate accuracy (R2 Score) of each model
 * Choose the model with the highest score